-What is an Objective, what types of Objectives are there and how can it be articulated?
+What is an objective, what types exist and how can it be articulated?

 Not only companies as a whole but also parts of companies, divisions or departments define and pursue goals.
 In addition, there are also project goals, development goals and also employees pursue goals.
 There are numerous ways and means of distinguishing between objectives:

-- Monetary and non-monetary objectives or quantitative and qualitative objectives
+- Monetary and non-monetary or quantitative and qualitative objectives

-Monetary objectives are also referred to as quantitative objectives or performance goals, since the respective performance can be clearly defined and measured, e.g. in terms of increasing profits (by x percent), increasing the return on sales (to y percent) or improving liquidity (to z monetary units).
+Monetary goals are also referred to as quantitative or performance goals, since the respective performance can be clearly defined and measured, e.g. in terms of increasing profits (by x percent), increasing the return on sales (to y percent) or improving liquidity (to z monetary units).

-Non-monetary objectives or qualitative objectives can be, for example, the increase in customer satisfaction, the improvement of the image or the increase in employee satisfaction.
+Non-monetary or qualitative aims can be, for example, the increase in customer satisfaction, the improvement of the image or the increase in employee satisfaction.

 - Complementary, competing and indifferent objectives

-These kinds of objectives are about the interaction of the objectives with each other.
+These kinds of objectives are about the interaction with each other.
 If different objectives complement each other (increase employee satisfaction, lower illness rate and employee turnover), they hinder each other (low-cost production abroad and lower transport costs) or have no influence on each other.

 Competing objectives are not uncommon in everyday business life, especially since different internal departments, departments or individual employees are in competition with each other.
 Therefore, in the course of stakeholder management, companies should also identify and analyse individual stakeholders with their motives and attitudes, and communicate with them regularly.

-- Main objectives and secondary objectives or overall objectives and sub-objectives
+- Main and secondary or overall and sub-objectives

 Main objectives are more important than secondary objectives, so organisations primarily try to achieve their main objectives.
 The subobjectives are in a logical, hierarchical relationship to the overall objectives.
 They help to achieve the overall objectives.